aister2020/KDDCUP_2020_AutoGraph_1st_Place/README.md

             + K = 3
             + HIDDEN_SIZE = 32
             + DROPOUT = 0.1
+-->
++ Automatic proxy evaluation is a better method to select proper models for a new dataset.
+However, the extremely limited time budget does not allow online model selection.
+For a trade-off of accuracy and speed, we offline evaluate many models and empirically find that GCN, GAT, GraphSAGE, and TAGConv can get robust and good results on the 5 public dataset and 5 feedback datasets.
+Thus we use them for ensemble in this code.
+One can get better results using proxy evaluation.
 + We design different network structures for directed graph and undirected graph, sparse graph and dense graph, graph with node features and graph without node features.

 ### Training Procedure